leo-schell/IntentionalDiversity_RecSystems/README.md

 <p align="center"><img src="images/Product-graph.png" width=60% height=60% alt="bar graph of product"></p>

-## Preprocessing
+## Train-Test Split

 In order to better understand how user preferences evolve with time, I employed an 'Out of Time' data split that is typically used with content recommendation systems.
+See [1M_DataSplit](https://github.com/leo-schell/IntentionalDiversity_RecSystems/blob/main/1M_DataSplit.ipynb) for a step-by-step breakdown of how this was achieved.

 # Models Analyzed

-I took a lot of inspiration from Netflix throughout this project.
+I drew a lot of inspiration from Netflix throughout this project.
 The platform uses many different algorithms because there is a time and place for each type of recommendation.

-With the resources and time that I had available, I was able to create a personalized video ranker and a video-to-video recommendation list.
+With the resources and time that I have available, I was able to create a personalized video ranker and a video-to-video recommendation list.

-## Baseline Model - Biased Baseline
+### Baseline Model - Biased Baseline

-In this project, I initially drew a lot of inspiration from the [Balkor](http://snap.stanford.edu/class/cs246-2015/slides/08-recsys2.pdf) solution for the Netflix Prize as this is an academic exercise and I am seeking to understand recommendation systems on a granular level.
+The Biased Baseline model was the baseline model used by [BellKor's](http://snap.stanford.edu/class/cs246-2015/slides/08-recsys2.pdf) solution for the Netflix Prize.
+As this is an academic exercise and I am seeking to understand recommendation systems on a granular level, I learned a lot from their solution.

 This was the baseline model they used.
 Predictions are calculated using the following formula: